deivid-rodriguez/byebug/README.md

   - `byebug` can now be placed at the end of a block or method call.
 * Very actively mantained.
 * Editor agnostic: no external editor built-in support.
-* No thread support as not supported by the new API yet (I hope it will come soon!).
+* No thread support.
+Haven't had time to look at it and I don't know whether the new debugging API supports it yet.
 * Pry command is built-in.
 No need of external gem like debugger-pry.